HeronErin/rug-clone/README.md

 ```

 Here only the `integer`, `float` and `rand` features are enabled.
 If
-none of the features are selected, the [gmp-mpfr-sys crate][sys] is
+none of the features are selected, the [gmp-mpfr-sys crate][sys crate]
-not required and thus not enabled.
-In that case, only the [`Assign`]
+is not required and thus not enabled.
+In that case, only the
-trait and the traits that are in the [`ops`] module are provided by
+[`Assign`] trait and the traits that are in the [`ops`] module are
-the crate.
+provided by the crate.

 [*Cargo.toml*]: https://doc.rust-lang.org/cargo/guide/dependencies.html
 [*Incomplete-computation values*]: #incomplete-computation-values